IonQ, Inc. (IONQ) Stock Sinks As Market Gains: What You Should Know

-Coming into today, shares of the company had gained 48.09% in the past month.
-In that same time, the Computer and Technology sector gained 1.89%, while the S&P 500 gained 3.18%.
+Prior to today's trading, shares of the company had gained 68.74% over the past month.
+This has outpaced the Computer and Technology sector's gain of 3.46% and the S&P 500's gain of 3.39% in that time.

-IonQ, Inc. will be looking to display strength as it nears its next earnings release.
-In that report, analysts expect IonQ, Inc. to post earnings of -$0.09 per share.
-This would mark no growth from the prior-year quarter.
+Investors will be hoping for strength from IonQ, Inc. as it approaches its next earnings release.
+The company is expected to report EPS of -$0.16, down 77.78% from the prior-year quarter.
 Meanwhile, our latest consensus estimate is calling for revenue of $4.37 million, up 67.47% from the prior-year quarter.

-For the full year, our Zacks Consensus Estimates are projecting earnings of -$0.34 per share and revenue of $19.13 million, which would represent changes of +15% and +71.88%, respectively, from the prior year.
+Looking at the full year, our Zacks Consensus Estimates suggest analysts are expecting earnings of -$0.62 per share and revenue of $19.13 million.
+These totals would mark changes of -55% and +71.88%, respectively, from last year.

 The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
 It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
-Within the past 30 days, our consensus EPS projection remained stagnant.
-IonQ, Inc. is currently a Zacks Rank #3 (Hold).
+The Zacks Consensus EPS estimate remained stagnant within the past month.
+IonQ, Inc. currently has a Zacks Rank of #3 (Hold).

 The Computer - Integrated Systems industry is part of the Computer and Technology sector.
-This industry currently has a Zacks Industry Rank of 69, which puts it in the top 28% of all 250+ industries.
+This group has a Zacks Industry Rank of 48, putting it in the top 20% of all 250+ industries.

 To follow IONQ in the coming trading sessions, be sure to utilize Zacks.com.